The Prado Museum, Royal Palace & Plaza Mayor

 Beer price Spain / your country

-After filling your mind with visual impressions at the Prado Museum, you will now continue into the neighbouring Retiro Park.
-Just outside, or even inside the park, you will find several lunch options ranging from proper restaurants to places where you can just have a quick bite.
+After filling your mind with visual impressions at the Prado Museum, you will continue into the neighbouring Retiro Park.
+Just outside, or even inside the park, you will find several lunch options ranging from proper restaurants to places where you can have a quick bite.

-There is always something going on here: puppet shows, musicians performing, groups of people interacting in the gardens… it is definitely the perfect place to do some people-watching!
+There is always something going on here: puppet shows, musicians performing, groups of people interacting in the gardens… it is the perfect place to do some people-watching!

 Other attractions include

-Palacio de Velázquez: This is an art gallery from 1881, originally known as the Palacio de la Minería.
+Palacio de Velázquez: This is an art gallery from 1881, known as the Palacio de la Minería.
 The palace was erected for the Exposición Nacional de Minería by architect Ricardo Velázquez Bosco.
 Today, it is used for temporary art exhibitions – and is even free to visit!

 Alfonso XII Monument: The impressive monument, which is 30 m high, 86 m long and 58 m wide, was created by Benlliure in 1904 as the result of a national contest.
-An equestrian bronze statue of King Alfonso XII is the main motive surrounded by the statues ‘La Paz’, ‘La Libertad’ and ‘El Progreso’.
+An equestrian bronze statue of King Alfonso XII is the main motive, surrounded by the statues: ‘La Paz’, ‘La Libertad’ and ‘El Progreso’.

-You can easily spend a few hours chilling out in the Retiro Park, where you soon will forget that you are in the middle of the bustling Spanish capital.
-There are really loads of things to do and discover here!
+You can easily spend a few hours chilling out in Retiro Park, where you soon will forget that you are in the middle of the bustling Spanish capital.
+There are loads of things to do and discover here!

-The esplanade features fine examples of the early 20th-century revival architecture, including styles such as the Vienna Secession, Plateresque, Neo-Mudéjar and Art Deco.
+The esplanade features fine examples of early 20th-century revival architecture, including styles such as the Vienna Secession, Plateresque, Neo-Mudéjar and Art Deco.
 It is still one of Madrid’s favourite shopping streets – and a main artery leading to the city centre.

-Now, before this evening’s show, you may go for a cocido madrileño, callos a la Madrileña, a paella or a tortilla de patatas – maybe followed by some churros con chocolate in one of the restaurants here.
+Now, before this evening’s show, you may go for a cocido madrileño, callos a la Madrileña, a paella or a tortilla de patatas – perhaps followed by some churros con chocolate in one of the restaurants here.

 Would you like to attend an Andalusian top flamenco performance in Madrid?
 Then you may choose to spend the evening at the Teatro Flamenco Madrid.
 You will need to get tickets for the show in advance.